Looking after You

 Be kind to yourself.
 Give yourself a break and manage as best you can.
 That’s all anyone can do.

-An illustration of a teenage girl with long hair, and her father who has long hair and is wearing a baseball cap.
+A teenage girl with long hair, and her father who has long hair and is wearing a baseball cap.
 They are smiling widely.
+Illustration.

 In this Conversation we learned: